HILLSBORO -- Seven years after riding a star tailback to their first football state championship, the Lake Oswego Lakers did it again Saturday.

-Lake Oswego didn’t shrink in the moment, though, led by Filkins and their first-year quarterback, senior Jackson Laurent.
+Lake Oswego didn’t shrink in the moment, though, led by Filkins and its first-year quarterback, senior Jackson Laurent.

 “We went into the huddle, got everybody together, and I said, ‘You guys got to remember, this is going to be the greatest moment of your life,’” Laurent said. “’We’re going to go down and score, and we’re going to win the state championship, so get ready, boys.’”

 Filkins carried six times for 46 yards on the seven-play drive, including a 21-yard run to the Sheldon 4-yard line.
 Filkins scored on a one-yard run from the wildcat formation, then caught a two-point conversion pass from Laurent to give the Lakers a 34-27 lead with 2:38 to go.

 “Player of the year.
 Just an unbelievable performance,” Lake Oswego coach Steve Coury said of Filkins.
 “That last drive, you could just tell he wanted to win, like a lot of teammates.
 But he just refused to lose.
 And he’s been like that all year.”